 We’d prefer candidates with previous newsroom experience, but recent college graduates with strong clips will be considered.
-The Times welcomes diversity in our newsroom.
+We welcome diversity in our newsroom.

-The Quad-Cities is a fun place to live and work, with many of the amenities of a big city – pro sports, big-name concerts, food and culture – without the traffic and high cost of living.
+The Quad-Cities is a fun place to live and work, with all the amenities of a big city – pro sports, big-name concerts, food and culture – without the traffic and high cost of living.